nmtriet/react-flux-basic/README.md

 ### Production Environment: Run on server (Nginx, Apache, ...)

-1.Bundle all node modules into a javascript file.
+1.Bundle all files into a javascript file.
 Using path and filename in webpack.config.js to specify the information of bundle file.

 ```
 npm run build